 OR Rent(R): 700 PayChecksBeforeDue(P): 4

-Of course it is important to establish a good credit but it is also important you don’t drive yourself into debt, ESPECIALLY credit card debt.
-We always think credit cards are a good idea when you really want something but can’t afford it right then and there.
+When it comes to getting rich in your 20s you need to establish good credit.
+What you don’t want to do is drive yourself into debt, ESPECIALLY credit card debt.
+We always think credit cards are a good idea when you really want something, but can’t afford it in the moment.
 This is a clear indication that you should probably not be buying this item.

-When using a credit card to build your credit here is a trick: Don’t use your credit card unless you can pay it off right then and there.
+When using a credit card to build your credit here is a trick: Don’t use your credit card unless you can pay it off in that moment.

 Look in your wallet and see if you have enough money on you for the item.
 If the answer is yes, use your credit card to purchase the item and put the cash aside to pay off the credit card immediately.
-This will make it so that you are not going into crazy credit card debt and it will establish a good credit score at the same time.
-Don’t put off your debt bills because this will only cause your credit to crumble and will make it even harder to get out of debt in the future.
-One to two credit cards is fine.
-Do not have more than that!
-Credit cards are true enemies in your twenties.
+This will make it so that you are not going into crazy credit card debt while establishing a good credit score at the same time.

-Have a day or two where you decide that you are not going to spend any money!
+Have a day or two where you decide that you are not going to spend any money

 Something that’s helped me become rich in my 20s is by choosing to put aside a set amount of money each week.
-Choose how much you can afford to put away each week and save.
+Choose how much you can afford to put away each week and continue to save.
 I promise you the money will add up quicker than you think and before you know it you will finally feel that sense of financial stability.
 This is a savings you CAN NOT dip into.
-Let it be and save, save, save.
-Keep saving and watch those numbers grow!
+Let it be and keep saving.
 It truly is the best feeling.
 At this point I feel rich!

-I am just as guilty as you when it comes to “therapy” shopping.
-When you are in the worst mood, you think the only thing that will make you feel better is a new pair of shoes…That’s when I need to walk away and say No!
+I am just as guilty as you are when it comes to “therapy” shopping.
+Those days when I am just in the worst mood and the only thing that will make me feel better is a new pair of shoes…That’s when I need to walk away and say No!
 No!
 No!
-This just gets us into trouble.
-Instead try watching your favorite movie or going for a walk.
-You won’t regret it.
+This mindset just gets us into trouble.
+Instead I try watching my favorite movie or going for a walk.

 Coupons can save you a lot of money in the long run!
 It’s something worth getting into.
-I know it can be tedious and you’d rather not waste your time but it’s not time wasted if it’s money saved!
+I know it can be tedious and you’d rather not waste your time, but it’s not time wasted if it’s money saved!
 Try it out.

 Related: How to Slay your Twenties

-I know for a fact my cable bill is pretty pricey.
-I’d rather rely on Netflix or Hulu for $8 a month and cut my $135 cable bill in half.
+I know for a fact that my cable bill is pretty pricey.
+I’d rather rely on Netflix or Hulu for $8 a month and cut my $135 bill in half.

-Try and do more activities that cost less.
+Try and do more activities that cost less

-Instead of going to the movies wait for it to come to red box.
+Instead of going to the movies wait for the movie to come to red box.
 Do activities that cost less like going for a walk or hike.
 Have a romantic dinner at home rather than a fancy dinner out.

-Set financial goals and work on achieving them.
+Set financial goals and work on achieving them

-Find ways to make extra money on the side.
+Find ways to make extra money on the side

-There are many different ways become rich in your 20s, especially when it comes to making a little bit of side cash.
-Sell old school text books from college.
-Amazon is your friend.
-Sell clothing that is still in good shape that you no longer wear (poshmark, letgo).
-Freelance writing, taking surveys online (swagbucks), using Ibotta for when you do your shopping.
+There are so many different ways become rich in your 20s, especially when it comes to making a little bit of cash on the side.
+Some ideas include; selling old text books from college, selling old items on Amazon, and selling clothing that is still in good shape that you no longer wear (poshmark, letgo).
+You could start freelance writing, taking surveys online (swagbucks), using Ibotta when you do your shopping.
 These are all ways you can make a little extra money.
-OR you can do what I did and create your own blog & turn it into a full time career!
+What I decided to do is create my own blog and turn it into a full time career!
 Read how I did it here.

-17. Rule your twenties, don’t let your twenties rule you.
+Rule your 20s, don’t let your 20s rule you

 These are some of my favorite tips for conquering financial struggles once and for all!
 If you want to become rich in your 20s too then be sure to put these tips into practice!